Development in the Town of Comox

 A Development Variance Permit (DVP) is a site-specific variance of one or more aspects of the Zoning Bylaw – excluding use or density.
 DVPs are necessary when aspects of a development project, like building height, do not meet the requirements of the Zoning Bylaw.
 A DVP is a binding legal document that is registered on the title of a property.

-If you have any questions regarding Development Variance Permits or the Variance Permitting Process please see the Application Process and Forms or contact the Planning Department either in person at Town Hall or by phone at (250) 339-1118.
+If you have any questions regarding Development Variance Permits or the Variance Permitting Process please see the Application Process or contact the Planning Department either in person at Town Hall or by phone (250) 339-1118.

 Age-friendly communities feature policies, programs and services designed to make it easier for older adults to remain physically and socially active within the community.
 The idea of age-friendly communities was brought to the forefront in 2007 with the release of the World Health Organization’s Age-Friendly Cities model and associated programs.